ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	// string types
 	lua["important_string"] = "woof woof";

-	// non-recognized types is stored as userdata
 	// is callable, therefore gets stored as a function lua["a_function"] = [](){ return 100; };
+	// otherwise, non-recognized types is stored as userdata

 	// make a table
 	lua["some_table"] = lua.create_table_with("value", 24);